emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

   .. note:: You can use ``llvm-nm`` to see which symbols are defined in each object file.

-  One solution is to use the _`dynamic-linking` approach described above.
+  One solution is to use :ref:`dynamic-linking <Dynamic-Linking>`.
 This ensures that libraries are linked only once, in the final build stage.